Periscope: A Robotic Camera System to Support Remote Physical Collaboration: The Periscope System

 \paragraph{Reset:} The helper can move the camera from its current state to a pre-defined configuration by clicking a button on the GUI.
 The pre-defined configuration is identical to the initial configuration that the system enters at startup.

-\paragraph{Annotate:} The helper can overlay annotations on the camera feed to support referential communication between the collaborators.
-The helper can drop a pin to indicate a point, draw a rectangle to indicate an object, or place an arrow to indicate a direction.
+\paragraph{Annotate:} The helper can overlay graphics on the camera feed for referential communication with the worker.
+The helper can drop a pin to indicate a point, draw a rectangle to indicate an object or an area, or place an arrow to indicate a direction.
 When the helper engages \textit{Annotate}, the robot motion is automatically stopped to freeze the scene during the interaction.